Super Happy Fun America (SHFA) and Citizens Organized to Restore Rights (CORR)

 CORR Founder David Steinhof has said he is also working on forming CORR Cape, CORR RI, and CORR Worcester.

-- At least seven ran for office in 2022 (Rayla Campbell, Rob Burke, Bob May, Carissa Moglia, Sam Racioppi, Jeanne Lugo, Dianna Ploss).
+- Seven ran for office in 2022 (Rayla Campbell, Rob Burke, Bob May, Carissa Moglia, Sam Racioppi, Jeanne Lugo, Dianna Ploss).

 - At least five were in Washington, DC for the January 6 insurrection (Mark Sahady, Sue Ianni, Dianna Ploss, Samson Racioppi, Chau Kelley)